couchbase/sync_gateway/README.md

 The URL for a user account is simply "/user/_name_" where _name_ is the username.
 The typical GET, PUT and DELETE methods apply.
 The contents of the resource are a JSON object with the properties:

 * "name": The user name (same as in the URL path).
 Names must consist of alphanumeric ASCII characters or underscores.
-* "channels": An array of channel name strings.
+* "admin_channels": An array of strings -- the channels that the user is granted access to by the administrator.
 The name "*" means "all channels".
 An empty array or missing property denies access to all channels.
+* "all_channels": Like "admin_channels" but also includes channels the user is given access to by other documents via a channel-mapper function.
+(This is a derived property and changes to it will be ignored.)
 * "password": In a PUT or POST request, put the user's password here.
 It will not be returned by a GET.
 * "passwordhash": Securely hashed version of the password.
 This will be returned from a GET.
 If you want to update a user without changing the password, leave this alone when sending the modified JSON object back through PUT.
 * "disabled": Normally missing; if set to `true`, disables access for that account.